 CAPTCHA?
 What’s that?

 Have you ever seen a box asking you to prove you’re human?
 That’s called CAPTCHA!
-It stands for Completely Automated Public Turing test to tell Computers and Humans Apart.
-It’s a test to ensure whether an online user is a human, not a bot.
+It stands for Completely [[Automated::Something done automatically.]]
+Public [[Turing test::A test to check a computer's ability to imitate human behaviour.]] to tell Computers and Humans Apart.
+It’s a test to ensure whether an online user is a human, not a [[bot::A computer program that runs automatically and does specific tasks.
+Bots can create fake accounts, write comments, and can also be used to steal data or hack into websites.]].

 You often find CAPTCHA and its cool cousin, reCAPTCHA, when you're online. reCAPTCHA is a better version of traditional CAPTCHAs.
 These tests help keep websites safe by ensuring only humans can access them.